Eyüp Sultan Mosque: History

 The mosque is named after Abu Ayyub al-Ansari (Eyüp Sultan in Turkish), a companion and trusted friend of Muhammad, who is believed to have died here during the first Arab siege of Constantinople in the 670s.

 A mosque complex (külliye) was constructed on the site in 1458 by the Ottoman sultan Mehmed II only five years after the conquest of Constantinople in 1453.
 Mehmed II was reportedly motivated to build the mosque after his teacher, Akşemseddin, had a dream about building a commemorative mosque at the burial place of al-Ayyub al-Ansari.
 When al-Ansari's tomb was found in 1458 the mosque was built next to it.

 In the early 18th century, Sultan Ahmed III rebuilt the two minarets of the mosque in their current form.
 By the end of the 18th century the mosque was in a ruinous state, perhaps as a result of earthquake damage, and in 1798 sultan Selim III ordered the whole structure other than the minarets to be pulled down and rebuilt.
 This work was completed in 1800.
 The eastern minaret was rebuilt in the original style by Mahmud II in 1822.

+Religious significance

+As a companion of Muhammad, Abu Ayyub al-Ansari is greatly venerated by Muslims and the site of his türbe (tomb) is of particular importance.
+The mausoleum is positioned on the north side of a courtyard opposite the main entrance to the prayer hall of the mosque.
+The mosque is also important for Muslims because it holds relics believed to have belonged Muhammad.